cyberark/kubernetes-conjur-deploy/README.md

 ### Master Cluster configuration

-If you are using these scripts to deploy a full cluster, you will need to set:
+As mentioned before if you are using these scripts to deploy a full cluster, you will need to set:

 ```
 export DEPLOY_MASTER_CLUSTER=true